-Supervisory Notes-Detention: The overall compliance rate for the Third Quarter of 2022 was 95%.
-This was the same compliance rate from the previous quarter.
-The compliance rate of July was 100%, August was 89%, and September was 97%.
+Supervisory Notes-Detention: The overall compliance rate for this quarter was 98%.
+This was unchanged from the First Quarter of 2023.
+The compliance rate for April was 100%, May 97%, and June 97%.

-Traffic Stop Data Collection: The overall compliance rate for the Third Quarter of 2022 was 99%.
-This was the same score as the Third Quarter of 2022.
-The months of July, August and September had a 99% compliance rate.
+Traffic Stop Data Collection: The overall compliance rate for this quarter was 99%.
+This was unchanged from the First Quarter of 2023.
+April was 99%, May 99%, and June 99%.

-Quarterly Employee Email: The quarterly employee email compliance rate for the Third Quarter of 2022 was 100%.
-This was the same score every quarter since the Fourth Quarter of 2021.
+Quarterly Employee Email: The quarterly employee email compliance rate for this quarter was 100%.
+This was unchanged from the First Quarter of 2023.

-Quarterly CAD/Alpha Paging: This inspection had an overall compliance rate of 100% for the Third Quarter of 2022.
-This compliance rate has been at 100% for all inspected quarters of 2022.
+Quarterly CAD/Alpha Paging: This inspection had an overall compliance rate of 100% for this quarter.
+This was unchanged from the First Quarter of 2023.

-Quarterly Patrol Shift Rosters: The overall compliance rate for the Third Quarter of 2022 was 100%.
-This was the same score as the Second Quarter of 2022.
-MCSO has continued to adhere to proper span of control for Deputy-to-Sergeant patrol squad ratios.
+Quarterly Patrol Shift Rosters: The overall compliance rate for this quarter was 92%.
+This was a 5% decrease from the First Quarter of 2023.
+The MCSO has continued to adhere to the proper span of control for deputy-to-sergeant patrol squad ratios.

-Reviewed Traffic Stop Data: The Third Quarter of 2022 overall compliance rate for the Reviewed Traffic Stop Data inspections was 99%, which was the same as the previous quarter.
-The compliance rate of July was 99%, August was 98%, and September rates was 100%.
+Reviewed Traffic Stop Data: For this quarter, the overall compliance rate for the Reviewed Traffic Stop Data inspections was 99%.
+This was a 1% decrease from the First Quarter of 2023.
+April was 100%, May 99%, and June 99%.

-Discussed Traffic Stop Data: The Third Quarter of 2022 overall compliance rate for the Discussed Traffic Stop Data inspections was 99%, which was an improvement from the previous quarter that had a compliance rate of 90%.
-The compliance rates of July and August were 99%, and September was 100%.
+Discussed Traffic Stop Data: For this quarter, the overall compliance rate for the Discussed Traffic Stop Data inspections was 100%.
+This was unchanged from the First Quarter of 2023.
+The compliance rate for April and May was 100%.

-Patrol Activity Logs: The Third Quarter of 2022 overall compliance rate for the Patrol Activity Log inspection was 99%.
-The compliance rate of July and August were 99% and September was 100%.
+Patrol Activity Logs: For this quarter, the overall compliance rate for the Patrol Activity Log inspection was 99%.
+This was unchanged from the First Quarter of 2023.
+The compliance rate for April was 97%, May 100%, and June 99%.